Fight, Flight, Freeze… or Fib?

 More recently, the field of psychology has added “freeze” as a significant and common behavioral response2.
 In the event of a harmful attack, this may mean playing dead while literally petrified with fear.

-Today, psychologists are beginning to observe and document a fourth “F” that manifests in times of real or perceived danger for children, adolescents, and even adults with attention deficit disorder (ADHD or ADD): “fib.”
+Today, psychologists are beginning to observe and document a fourth “F” that manifests in times of real or perceived danger for children, adolescents, and even adults with attention deficit hyperactivity disorder (ADHD): “fib.”

 As neuroscience research itself continues to evolve, it appears to support these observed behaviors related to stress.
 However, neuroscience also encourages us to study the development of the neocortex (the outermost layer of the brain), which is an additional avenue for processing thoughts and a new line of self-defense achieved through language.
 With complex and advanced language (not available to our primitive ancestors), we have the ability to verbalize both factual and/or fictitious reasoning instantaneously at point of performance, most notably in times of stress and threat.